AMAZING SPIDER-MAN #39-40 (1966): 1st John Romita

-John Romita signs on as penciler and oh my God we get two of the best issues of The Amazing Spider-Man ever.
-And one of the greatest covers ever.
+John Romita signs on as penciler and oh my God we immediately get two of the best issues of The Amazing Spider-Man ever.
+And one of the greatest covers of all time.

 Green Goblin plans to publicly unmask Spider-Man, so he stealthily stalks him until he seems him change into Peter Parker.